rJefferyXie/Pathfinding-Visualizer/README.md

   * The time in seconds taken to find the path.
   * The number of nodes that were visited / searched.
 * A toggleable speed that you can change before / during the running of an algorithm.
+* The ability to pause and resume an algorithm that is in process to work through the problem with it.

 # Controls <a name="controls"></a>
 * Left click to place a node.